LAMP: Look-Ahead Mixed-Precision Inference of Large Language Models: Introduction

 In practice, the evaluation of such deep compositions (\emph{inference}) is performed in floating-point (FP) arithmetic, low-precision formats being routinely employed to improve performance and energy efficiency \cite{gupta2015deep, micikevicius2018mixed, kalamkar2019study}.
 From a numerical analysis standpoint, FP evaluation introduces rounding errors at every stage of the computation; the cumulative effect of these local errors hinges on how they propagate through successive compositions of operators \cite{higham2002accuracy}.

 The bulk of operators in transformers are matrix products, and the existing approaches to mixed-precision inference largely address them based on two key principles: the input is quantized to low precision, and the output is accumulated in high precision \cite{xiao2023smoothquant}.
 Typically, the quantization precision is uniform across the whole input, and the accumulation precision is uniform across the whole output.
-While there are also mixed-precision quantization strategies \cite{dettmers2022gpt3}, we are not aware of developments in mixed-precision accumulation for transformer inference.
+While there are also mixed-precision quantization strategies \cite{dettmers2022gpt3}, we are not aware of developments in \emph{mixed-precision accumulation} for transformer inference.

 In this work, we address this gap by proposing a mathematically principled mixed-precision inference strategy that is explicitly aware of compositional effects.
-Instead of treating the output of an intermediate computation uniformly, we follow a \emph{look-ahead strategy} by flagging and recomputing, using higher-precision accumulation, those computations whose round-off errors will be most strongly amplified by the ensuing operator.
-Our method has a rigorous theoretical foundation and delivers strong empirical results in numerical experiments.
+Instead of treating the output of an intermediate computation uniformly, we follow a \emph{look-ahead strategy} by flagging and recomputing with higher accuracy those computations whose round-off errors will be most strongly amplified by the ensuing operator.
+Our method has a rigorous theoretical foundation and delivers strong empirical results in numerical experiments, allowing for improvements of up to two orders of magnitude in accuracy with only 1\% of recomputations.
 We describe our contribution in detail in Subsection~\ref{sec:contributions}.